CoderMonkey1956/deckcraft-refabricated/README.md

 A: The first release was built completely from scratch, but the "rework" refers to any version after 1.21.1-1.0.0 which was made to be a heavily modified fork of [Fabulously Optimized by the Fabulously Optimized team](https://modrinth.com/modpack/fabulously-optimized)

 Q: Can I contribute to this project?
 A: I am well open to contributions!
-Just open a pull request or create an issuie if you have any ideas/improvements.
+Just open a pull request or create an issue if you have any ideas/improvements.
 Or a typo (a lot lf this was written on a Steam Deck).

 Q: Is there any extra setup needed once I install this?
 A: In some cases, yes.
 [Click Here](https://github.com/CoderMonkey1956/deckcraft-reforged/wiki/Performance-Improvements) for a list of more improvements for maximum performance.